jbush001/NyuziProcessor/tools/emulator/README.md

 Other notes:
 - This is new and still has bugs and missing functionality.
 - Does not support writing memory (or operations that require it)
-- You cannot run the debugger cannot while the emulator is in cosimulation mode.
+- The emulator does not support the debugger in cosimulation mode.
 - Debugging works better if you compile the program with optimizations disabled.
   For example, at -O3, lldb cannot read variables if they are not live at the execution point.

-### Look up line numbers

-You can convert a program address can to a file/line combination with the llvm-symbolizer program.
-This is not installed by default, but is in the build directory for the toolchain:

-    echo <address> | <path to toolchain source directory>/build/bin/llvm-symbolizer -demangle -obj=<program>.elf

 ### Tracing